belowlab/drive/docs/source/plugin_descriptions/data_container_api.rst

 Structure of the Data container
 ===============================

 There is a specific class that the clustering module of DRIVE creates.
-This class is called "Data" and is passed to each plugin (see code block below).
-This class has no methods.
+This class is called "RuntimeState" and is passed to each plugin (see code block below).
+This class has no methods and is used to convey and share state of the application including both data and configuration options.
 The following section will describe the class attributes so the user understands what information each plugin can access by default.

 .. code:: python

     @dataclass
-    class Data:
+    class RuntimeState:
         """main class to hold the data from the network analysis and the different pvalues"""

         networks: List[Network_Interface]
         output_path: Path
         carriers: Dict[str, Dict[str, List[str]]]
         phenotype_descriptions: Dict[str, Dict[str, str]]
+        config_options: dict[str, Any] = field(default_factory=dict)

 .. admonition:: Changing the Data class attributes